DanStemGenomics/danstemgenomics.github.io/dangpu.md

 ### Resource management with Slurm

 Resources are managed via Slurm.
 Please do not do any computing outside slurm.
+Before running anything on the server, check the status following the steps described in the slides here: /Volumes/SUN-DAN-server/SHARED/2022-03-15_dangpu-meeting-server-basics.pdf
-If you are not familiar with Slurm, please learn online with this [quick start](https://slurm.schedmd.com/quickstart.html) or something else.
+If you are not familiar with Slurm, you can find some basic info in the slides and learn online with this [quick start](https://slurm.schedmd.com/quickstart.html) or something else.

 ### Rstudio

 You can access Rstudio here: [http://dangpu01fl:8787/](http://dangpu01fl:8787/).

-Go back to the [Genomics Platform home](https://danstemgenomics.github.io)

 ### Software